StevenLwcz/StevenLwcz.github.io/_posts/2025-04-22-Memory-Regions-with-Memview-and-Gdb.md

 (gdb) print /x mp_
 (gdb) memview mp_.sbrk_base
 ```

-It is an advanced topic, but you could start following the chain of blocks allocated by `malloc()`.
+It is an advanced topic, but you could start following the chain of blocks allocated by `malloc()` and see dynamic allocation algorithms in process.

 ### Conclusion